hucanghe/stock_analysis/README.md

-# 📈 Index Movers Dashboard
+# 📈 Top10 Winners & Losers Dashboard

 A lightweight **Streamlit app** to track the **Top Winners and Losers** in major US indices (Nasdaq-100 and S&P 500) over a rolling window of trading days.